2.1 Education vision and principles

 Project consultants applying this principle should aim to:

-The Department of Education will be delivering new early learning facilities to provide additional infrastructure capacity to support the roll-out of Three and Four Year Old Kindergarten and the Best Start, Best Life program across Victoria.
-High quality learning is supported through the physical and social environments, and opportunities that early learning facilities provide.
+The Department of Education is delivering new early learning facilities to provide additional infrastructure capacity to support the roll-out of Three and Four Year Old Kindergarten and the Best Start, Best Life program across Victoria.
+High quality learning is supported through the physical and social environments, and opportunities that these early learning facilities provide.

 Student learning is shaped and influenced by both curriculum and pedagogy.
 A curriculum defines what it is that students should learn, and the associated progression or continuum of learning.
 Complementing this, pedagogy describes the method and practice of how students will be taught and supported to learn.